 The selected historical financial and other data below reflects the operations of CapitalSouth Partners Fund II Limited Partnership.
-The selected financial data at and for the fiscal years ended December 31, [ ], [ ], [ ], and [ ], have been derived from our financial statements that have been audited by [ ], an independent registered public accounting firm.
-The selected financial data at and for the three month period ended March 31, 2013 and March 31, 2012 have been derived from unaudited financial data, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) that are necessary to present fairly the results for such interim periods.
+The selected financial data at and for the fiscal years ended December 31, 2012 and 2011, has been derived from our financial statements that have been audited by Dixon Hughes Goodman LLP, an independent registered public accounting firm.
+The selected financial data at and for the three month period ended March 31, 2013 has been derived from unaudited financial data, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) that are necessary to present fairly the results for such interim periods.
 Interim results at and for the three months ended March 31, 2013 are not necessarily indicative of the results that may be expected for the year ending December 31, 2013.
 You should read this selected financial and other data in conjunction with our "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements and notes thereto.

 The selected historical financial and other data below reflects the operations of CapitalSouth Partners SBIC Fund III, L.P.
-The selected financial data at and for the fiscal years ended December 31, [ ], [ ], [ ] and [ ], have been derived from our financial statements that have been audited by [ ], an independent registered public accounting firm.
-The selected financial data at and for the three month period ended March 31, 2013 and March 31, 2012 have been derived from unaudited financial data, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) that are necessary to present fairly the results for such interim periods.
+The selected financial data at and for the fiscal years ended December 31, 2012 and 2011, has been derived from our financial statements that have been audited by Dixon Hughes Goodman LLP, an independent registered public accounting firm.
+The selected financial data at and for the three month period ended March 31, 2013 has been derived from unaudited financial data, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) that are necessary to present fairly the results for such interim periods.
 Interim results at and for the three months ended March 31, 2013 are not necessarily indicative of the results that may be expected for the year ending December 31, 2013.
 You should read this selected financial and other data in conjunction with our "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements and notes thereto.